The Children’s Park

 Hosted by The Apalachee Center

-The Village is a highly interactive part of the art festival.
-The purpose of The Village is to promote organizations that support the arts in our community.
+The purpose of Children’s Park is to promote organizations that support the arts in our community.
 Children’s Pop-Up Studios offers art projects for children to make while they experience a wide variety of art media reflecting the art of the participating professional artists in the festival.
-Community Partners inform and educate visitors while providing art activities for children and adults.
-Jacques LeMoyne Living History Encampment provides interactive opportunities for learning about the first European artist to visit Florida.
-The Village also features fun foods, games, chalk art, pop-up entertainment, and more.

 There will be games, fun snacks, chalk art, live entertainment, and much more!
 It’s FREE and FUN, so make sure you take some time to visit this interactive area.